 The incline feature is based on a patent from Precor.
 There are a number of ellipticals with the ability to incline, but what makes this design unique is when you raise the incline you maintain a true elliptical motion.
 Other brands, in order to get around the patent, end up distorting the elliptical motion.
 This results in a less efficient workout that can cause strain to your joints.
 (Note: Many ellipticals at this price have manual incline adjustment.)

-iFit Live — I could write a lengthy review just on iFit Live.
+iFit Live — We could write a lengthy review just on iFit Live.
 In a nutshell, it’s the most innovative motivational technology found on an exercise equipment – period.
 It’s available for both ellipticals and treadmills.
 What it does is allow your elliptical to communicate with the Internet.

 There are primarily two features.
 First, you can go to iFit.com and create a personal account that defines your fitness goals like losing weight or toning up. iFit Live then downloads personal training programs geared towards your fitness goals.
 The program includes audio coaching from professional fitness trainers like Jillian Michaels.
 Your progress is tracked on your personal ifitlive.com account, so you can monitor your progress.
 To ensure you have the most routes to success, iFit includes an extensive on-demand video library.
 Or, if you prefer something a little more interactive, join a live class and get tips and motivation as you go.
 In either case, the program will adjust the resistance and incline on your machine to keep you on track.

 In addition, you can map routes on Google Maps and the elliptical will simulate the incline by adjusting the resistance.
 There are slots on the console for a laptop, which then allows you to view your progress on Google Maps.
-I’ve used this feature and traveled down my local streets, viewing familiar sites in my neighborhood.
+We’ve used this feature and traveled down my local streets, viewing familiar sites in my neighborhood.
 There is an additional charge for iFit Live.